 The leave policy is a written document that provides guidelines for employees on their eligibility, benefits and procedures involved in applying for leave.
+The purpose of a leave policy is to establish clear expectations and ensure that both employees and employers understand the rationale behind leave entitlements.
+A well-defined leave policy provides a clear framework for managing employee leave, promoting consistency, fairness, and legal compliance within the organization.
 It’s a formal statement of an employer’s intent regarding leave administration.
 It covers both paid and unpaid leave granted by an employer to its employees.
-It also includes provisions covering sick leave, maternity or paternity leave, long term medical care absence, vacation leave etc.
+It also includes provisions covering sick leave, maternity or paternity leave, long term medical care absence, vacation leave etc. Leave policies can be customised to meet the unique needs of each organization.

-Leave policy can be designed in one of the following forms depending on the needs of your organisation
+Annual leave policy template can be designed in one of the following forms depending on the needs of your organisation

 1) Provisional/ Informal Leave Policy – In this type of policy, leave is given on an informal basis, which means from time to time without any formal communication.
 Informal procedures have no permanency about them.